ilhanpolat/SQL/Exercises/README.md

-# Solutions of some Of SQL querries
+# Solutions of Some SQL querries